programminghistorian/jekyll/en/lessons/teach-history-and-languages-with-strategy-game.md

 ### 1. Choose a Scenario

-The ideal historical scenario to recreate in 0&#x0338; A.D. would be a battle between two or more civilizations that are available either in the base game or via a mod, which took place in a location with sufficient geological diversity for intriguing gameplay.
-If you are a classicist teaching a history class, then you could choose one of the critical battles from the [Gallic Wars](https://perma.cc/QTG3-BBEP): late Republican Romans, Gauls and Britons are in the base game, while early Imperial Romans are available in the Delenda Est mod.
+The ideal historical scenario to recreate in 0&#x0338; A.D. would be a battle:
+1. between two or more civilizations available either in the base game or via a mod
+2. that took place in a location with sufficient geological diversity for intriguing gameplay

+If you are a classicist teaching a history class, you could choose one of the critical battles from the [Gallic Wars](https://perma.cc/QTG3-BBEP): late Republican Romans, Gauls, and Britons are in the base game, while early Imperial Romans are available in the Delenda Est mod.

 In this lesson, you will learn to make a simple recreation of the [Battle of Bibracte](https://perma.cc/4MN2-FQB8), which took place about sixteen miles south of the actual historical [Bibracte hilltop Gallic fort](https://perma.cc/XL5A-6VZX), now known as [Mont Beuvray](https://perma.cc/5GNG-9MFL).[^7] Beuvray is in a strip of hillcountry with hundreds of meters of elevational changes, and the surrounding area contains rich forests, open fields, and both rivers and streams.
 Julius Caesar's victory at Bibracte was crucial to his eventual triumph over Gaul.

 ### 2. Find a Topographic Map

-There are many online topography databases to choose from, but [topographic-map.com](https://en-us.topographic-map.com/) is well suited for your use case because it [exclusively makes use of open access data](https://perma.cc/8359-ASRH), possesses detailed topographies of (nearly) everywhere around the globe, and presents topographies in a color-coded format that is easy to modify for importation into Atlas.
+There are many online topography databases from which to choose, but [topographic-map.com](https://en-us.topographic-map.com/) is well suited for your use case because it [exclusively makes use of open access data](https://perma.cc/8359-ASRH), possesses detailed topographies of (nearly) everywhere around the globe, and presents topographies in a color-coded format that is easy to modify for importation into Atlas.

 Use the master search tool to find a topography to import, then select a (roughly) square area around the region that you require – with a bit of extra space on all sides to spare – using your operating system's screenshot or snipping tool.
 In order to have room for adjustments, aim for roughly 1024x1024 pixels (or a more-or-less square shape between, say, 512x512 and 2048x2048).